 A: The award size is determined by the scope and duration of the research project.
-Generally the $1000 is equivalent to 100 hours of work and the $5000 is around 500 hours.
-The selection committee will determine the appropriate award based on those considerations plus other factors, like distance to travel, etc. We anticipate the first round to be complete by August 30, 2014.
+Generally the $1,000 award is equivalent to 100 hours of work and the $5,000 award is equivalent to 500 hours.
+Applicants must choose which award amount to apply for.
+Applicants who apply for $5,000 awards will not be considered for $1,000 awards and vice versa.

-A: No, you would be considered a visiting Fellow.
-However, in addition to your award you will be provided with parking at the History Center, access to photocopying (within reason), office supplies and a secured work station.
+A: No, they are considered visiting Fellows.
+However, in addition to the award, Fellows are provided with parking at the History Center and a photocopying budget.

 Q: What is the requirement for a MNopedia article?

-A: Recognizing that not all Fellowships will result in immediately completed work, it is required that Fellows write an article based on their research to be published for MNopedia
+Recognizing that not all Fellowships will immediately result in completed work, it is required that Fellows write an article based on their research to be published in MNopedia

 .
-This article must be published before the final Fellowship payment is provided.
-Topic will be worked out with the MNopedia editorial team.
+This article must be submitted and accepted before the final Fellowship payment is made.
+The topic will be agreed on by the Fellow and the MNopedia editorial team.

 Questions about the Gale Family Library and its collections should be directed to firstname.lastname@example.org